ForgeTotem4k/Unix-Bro/README.md

 # Unix-Bro
 this tool will be very useful in two cases - 1. you are a lazy person 2. you are a newbie and just learning UNIX, so it may be problematic for you to use the console, which is an integral part of the UNIX system.

+# Where can i get api?
+on mistralai website, they have free plan

 # Requirments

 ```